 (h) an incorporated legal practice if all of the officers and employees of the practice who are practitioners are exempt practitioners;

-“insurance” means professional indemnity insurance;
+insurance means professional indemnity insurance;

-“Law Society Council” means the Council of The Law Society of Western Australia (Inc.);
+Law Society Council means the Council of The Law Society of Western Australia (Inc.);

-“the arrangements” means the arrangements made and in force for the time being under regulation 4(1).
+the arrangements means the arrangements made and in force for the time being under regulation 4(1).

 [Regulation 3 amended in Gazette 2 Apr 2004 p.
 1108.]